 Xfer – LFOTool

-LFOTool is an effect utility plugin developed by Xfer Records that permits customers to sculpt customized waveshape curves to modulate quantity to create effects such as tremolo, auto-pan, trance-gate, wobbles, in addition, to simulate sidechain compression with minimal effort.
+LFOTool is an effective utility plugin developed by Xfer Records that permits customers to sculpt customized waveshape curves to modulate quantity to create effects such as tremolo, auto-pan, trance-gate, and wobbles, in addition, to simulating sidechain compression with minimal effort.

 LFOTool may generate MIDI CC messages to manage different instruments, effects, or exterior hardware.
 Outfitted with dozens of presets, this helpful device is able to achieve desired outcomes rapidly, or you may form your personal curves with the customizable level+tension-curve editor which is switchable through MIDI notes or automation so as to add expressive motion to your sounds.